 Whether it’s creating a donor advised fund through their estate or using beneficiary designations, donors work with our gift planners to identify the best way to carry out their philanthropic goals.
 We are the perfect partner to help manage a meaningful and lasting charitable legacy.

-Our online donor toolkit offers donors unique resources to support their giving journey with interactive ways to craft their charitable giving vision and legacy.
+Our donor toolkit offers donors unique resources to support their giving journey with interactive ways to craft their charitable giving vision and legacy.

 In addition to accepting gifts of cash or stock, we also accept a range of non-cash assets such as real estate, closely held business assets, life insurance, farm assets and more.
 Our gift planners can help donors and their professional advisors identify which assets would be best to give.

 To learn more about the Saint Paul & Minnesota Foundation, as well as the benefits of partnering with a community foundation, contact one of our gift planners to see how we can work together to help you achieve your charitable goals.